National Cancer Institute Home at the National Institutes of Health | www.cancer.gov

 • Geospatial Analysis

-Denise Riedel Lewis is an epidemiologist in the Data Analysis and Interpretation Branch (DAIB) within the Division of Cancer Control and Population Sciences (DCCPS) at the National Cancer Institute (NCI).
-Dr. Lewis received her Bachelor of Science degree in Medical Technology from The George Washington University, her M.P.H. degree in Infectious Disease Epidemiology from Yale University, and her Doctor of Philosophy degree in Chronic Disease Epidemiology from The Johns Hopkins University.
+Dr. Lewis has published more than 30 peer-reviewed research articles and 6 book chapters.
+Prior to joining SRP, Dr. Lewis was a Branch Chief with the US Department of Agriculture and an epidemiologist for the Environmental Protection Agency.
+Dr. Lewis received her Bachelor of Science degree in Medical Technology from The George Washington University, her MPH degree in Infectious Disease Epidemiology from Yale University, and her Doctor of Philosophy degree in Chronic Disease Epidemiology from The Johns Hopkins University.